lucakim27/coym/README.md

 - Contact: A function that opens the e-mail program and has my e-mail address.
 - Each occupations sub page: A page where you comment and like on the comments.

+# Libraries
+- jquery
+- ejs template
+- socket.io

-# Frameworks
+# Framework
-- node.js for backend
+- node.js
+- express

 # How to hop on the project
 You're welcome to make as many pull requests as you want to as well as the issues.